pedroaxl/pedroaxl.github.io/_posts/2014-03-01-Lets-log-them-all.markdown

 The point is that my hacker ego won’t let me give up before trying :)

 So I started to study the open source solutions and discover a really nice trio: Elastic Search + Logstash + Kibana (check out the final result at <a href="http://demo.kibana.org" target="_blank">demo.kibana.org</a>).
-I can’t say it’s simple to deploy, but after studying a little bit it, took me 2 days to make it work, I’ll show you how in the next post.
+I can’t say it’s simple to deploy, but after studying it a little bit, it took me 2 days to make it work, I’ll show you how in the next posts.